-The North Bay Incident Management Team (Type III - All-Hazards) is a new multi- agency, multidiscipline asset that grew out of the previous Marin County Incident Support Team.
+The North Bay Incident Management Team (Type III - All-Hazards) is a new multiagency, multi-discipline asset that grew out of the previous Marin County Incident Support Team.
 The team now includes staff from Marin, Sonoma, Napa, and Solano Counties, as well as staff from Fire, Law Enforcement, Public Works, Emergency Managers and other disciplines.
-The team is designed to assist in planning, for planned events, as well as to aid jurisdictions in larger events that their internal staff may not be equipped to handle, especially over multi-operational periods.
+The team is designed to assist in planning, for planned events, as well as to aid jurisdictions in larger events that their internal staff may not be equipped to handle, especially over multioperational periods.
 The rapid access to a trained and experienced team will aid in safety, efficiency, and cost-containment.
 The funding requested will help fill several initial start-up costs for this team.
-Training needs are being pursued separately and the team is relying on the donations of time amongst its members from a variety of agencies and is also seeking to leverage equipment that local agencies already possess in the north bay to try to keep team costs to a minimum.